aneshlya/ispc/docs/ispc.rst

 Complex control flow in ``ispc`` programs generally works as expected, computing the same results for each program instance in a gang as would have been computed if the equivalent code ran serially in C to compute each program instance's result individually.
-However, here we will more precisely define the execution model for control flow in order to be able to precisely define the language's behavior in specific situations.
+However, we will now provide a more precise definition of the execution model for control flow to clearly specify the language's behavior in specific situations.

 We will specify the notion of a *program counter* and how it is updated to step through the program, and an *execution mask* that indicates which